-The PHP Selector allows end users to select the specific version of PHP they need.
+PHP Selector allows end users to select the specific version of PHP they need.
 It allows ultimate flexibility by offering all popular versions of PHP, with more than 120 PHP extensions to choose from.

-mod_passengerfor optimum performance.
+mod_passenger for delivering optimum performance.

-mod_passengerto get the best performance from Python applications.
+mod_passenger to get the best performance from Python applications.